-Hired as a new associate professor right out of graduate school, you spend some time after hours in the lab where you create your own mini nuclear reactor that accidentally fries all the lab mice.
+Hired as a new associate professor right out of graduate school, you spend some time after hours in the lab, where you create your own mini nuclear reactor that accidentally fries all the lab mice.
 On the bright side, you have a great idea for a new classroom snack.

 After three years spent in the laboratory surrounded by foodstuffs, you have discovered a new, safe way to irradiate food and rid it of diseases and toxins.
-You stop at McDonald's to celebrate and end up with one of your own.
+You stop and pick up fast food to celebrate.

-You're the President's top adviser regarding nuclear energy.
+You're the president's top adviser regarding nuclear energy.
 The country's entire nuclear regulation program goes through you.
-You keep calling the President "Homer" and are unable to squelch the Mr. Burns act.
+You keep calling the president Smithers and are unable to squelch the Mr. Burns act.
 Whenever you're told how the country's power plants are doing, you reply with a simple-yet-creepy excellent.